Hammad-Shahid24/Hammad-Shahid24/README.md

 - 👋 Hi, I’m @Hammad-Shahid24
-- 👀 I’m interested in mobile apps development
+- 👀 I’m interested in web apps development
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently working as a junior software engineer
-- 💞️ I’m looking to collaborate on beginner progects
 - 📫 How to reach me: apilex40@gmail.com
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: From Pakistan

 <!---